Long Term Disability Plan Overview for Supervisors

 - Focus on strengths and contributions and be open to exploring modified duties or schedules.
 This will open dialogue about ways your employee can take on work gradually when they are able

-- As part of a support team, an early intervention and return to work specialist and an occupational health nurse will help your employee return to work as soon as possible
+- As part of a support team, a corporate advisor and an occupational health nurse or injury recovery specialist will help your employee return to work as soon as possible

 - You will continue to play a significant role and have a responsibility to contribute to your employee's recovery.
 As you explore job modifications for your employee, take the opportunity to demonstrate teamwork, flexibility and innovation